-For updates to the Barber Library services available to the public during Summer 2020, please visit https://www.cocc.edu/departments/library/summer-services.aspx
+For updates to the Barber Library services available to the public through Fall 2020, please visit https://www.cocc.edu/departments/library/fall-services.aspx

 For questions about this guide and library instructional resources, please contact firstname.lastname@example.org.
 For questions about remote access to videos, eBooks, and other library resources, please contact email@example.com.
 For questions about ordering materials, including streaming videos from Kanopy, please contact firstname.lastname@example.org.
 The library is also able to provide advisory guidance on copyright questions, please email email@example.com for assistance.

 For additional support, please submit a suggestion to the Barber Library director.

 Librarians accept IL session requests and Embedded Librarian requests.
 Currently, Embedded Librarian requests can be made for online classes, with librarians supporting faculty through custom videos, class-specific guides, graded activities, discussion boards, and email support via Blackboard.
 Any of these activities can be modified for IL Session instruction.
 Instruction can be delivered asynchronously or synchronously depending on the structure of your class.